 The fp argument can be either a Path or any Python type that acts like a file.
 If fp is a path, it must have the suffix .pkl or .pkl.gz.
-If .pkl, the object will be pickled using Pickle protocol 2 without compression.
-If .pkl.gz the object will be pickled using Pickle protocol 2 with gzip compression (at a fixed compression level of 3).
+If .pkl, the object will be pickled using the selected Pickle protocol.
+If .pkl.gz the object will be pickled using the selected Pickle protocol with gzip compression (at a fixed compression level of 3).